eldada/kubernetes-scripts/README.md

 # Shell into the pod
 kubectl exec -it my-ubuntu-pod bash

-# Delete the pods once done
+# Delete the pod once done
 kubectl delete pod my-ubuntu-pod
 ```